The Office of Undergraduate Education

 Training

 Selected mentors participate in small group and online training sessions to prepare them to mentor their assigned mentee.
-Mentors will be trained on topics including on-campus resources, leadership, mentoring ethics, communication, conflict resolution, and more.
+Mentors will be trained on topics including on-campus resources, leadership, mentoring ethics, communication, conflict resolution and more.
 Training sessions occur throughout the school year, with a few training times offered prior to the start of each semester.

 Requirements for Mentors